 - Once the files have been selected, click the Copy at the top of the screen.

 - In the Copy popup, type the destination folder into the box next to the home icon.

 - Click Copy File(s).

-Moving your website from one folder to another will change your URL unless you have adjusted the domain assignments to accommodate the change within your account.
-If you want to know more about domain assignments please, see Assigning an Addon or Parked Domain
+Moving your website from one folder to another will change your URL unless you have adjusted the domain assignments to accommodate your account's change.
+If you want to know more about domain assignments, please, see Assigning an Addon or Parked Domain.